garutilorenzo/ansible-role-linux-kubernetes/README.md

 vagrant up
 ```

+In the Vagrantfile you can inject your public ssh key directly in the authorized_keys of the vagrant user.
+You have to change the *CHANGE_ME* placeholder in the Vagrantfile.
+You can also adjust the number of the vm deployed by changing the NNODES variable (Default: 6)

 ## Using this role

 To use this role you follow the example in the [examples/] dir.
 Adjust the hosts.ini file with your hosts and run the playbook: